Wait! Read This Before You Sell Your House for Cash

 How to find reputable cash buyers

-One of the most convenient ways to find a reputable cash homebuyer anywhere in the U.S. is through a trusted platform like HomeLight’s Simple Sale.
+One of the most convenient ways to find a reputable cash homebuyer is through a trusted platform like HomeLight’s Simple Sale.

-Simple Sale provides you with a no-obligation all-cash offer sourced from the largest network of cash buyers in the country.
+Simple Sale provides you with a no-obligation all-cash offer sourced from one of the largest networks of cash buyers in the country.
 Our partner investors have a wide range of investment strategies, including fix-and-flip and buy-and-hold.

 To get started, tell us a few details about your home and when you need to sell.
-After collecting some information, we’ll provide you with a no-obligation, full cash offer in as little as a week, and you can close in as few as 10 days.
+After collecting some information, we’ll provide you with a no-obligation, full cash offer in as little as 24 hours, and you can close in as few as 10 days.

 What are the downsides of selling for cash?